-Warframe is a free to play, 3rd person co-op shooter, developed by Digital Extremes on the Evolution Engine and is available for PC, Xbox One, and the PS4.
+Warframe is a free to play, 3rd person co-op shooter, developed by Digital Extremes on the Evolution Engine and is available for for PC, XBOne, PS4, and Switch.
 In Warframe you play as a member of the Tenno, a group of highly skilled space ninjas armed with everything from swords and guns to magic like powers.
 The Tenno run an assortment of missions throughout the solar system that range from simple extermination missions to having to capture high value targets.
 You can play all of the missions alone, with your buddies, or with completely random pickup groups and they can be approached however you want.
 Whether you want to try and sneak through with stealth weaponry or just start setting the entire place on fire with your flamethrower Warframe has something for everyone’s play style!

 Warframe is also big on customization.
 Both your weapons and your frames can be altered to have different properties by using the mods that you get from running missions.
 Want your bow to melt targets via corrosive damage?
 Shoot exploding arrows?
 Just straight up launch targets across the room and pin them to the first wall they hit?
 Yup!
 You can do that!
 Also, you can customize how your frame works via a wide pallet of colours and attachments so welcome to your new Fashion Frame obsession.